 Color: dark amber

-Nose: (some maturity here) caramel, vanilla, honey, pastry dough, musty oak, clove, leather, vegetal notes
+Nose: (hints of maturity) caramel, vanilla, honey, pastry dough, musty oak, clove, leather, vegetal notes

 Taste: (drinks its proof) rich vanilla, toffee, honey, brown sugar, bitter/dry oak, old leather, baking spice

-Finish: (very spicy) nice warmth, medium-long in duration, chewy vanilla, musty oak & hints of toffee
+Finish: (quite spicy) medium-long w/ pleasant warmth – chewy vanilla, musty oak, waves of toffee

-Overall: I know it seemed my review was headed in a critical direction, but while I think this product line could be better in so many ways, Rare Breed Batch WT-03RB is a very good whiskey.
-And I should probably be more specific here – WT-03RB is to-date the last of the good Rare Breed batches.
-At least in my opinion, WT-03RB has a profile that fits a six, eight, and twelve year old blend.
-It has the honey, spice, and leather reminiscent of an export 12-year WT 101 from the same time period (mid-late 2000’s).
-It also has a fair amount of vanilla and toffee that I’d associate with a 6/8-year Wild Turkey 101, as well as a similar mouthfeel.
+Overall: I know it seemed my review was headed in a critical direction; but, while I think this product line could be better in so many ways, Rare Breed batch WT-03RB is a very good whiskey.
+And I should probably be more specific here – WT-03RB is to date the last of the good Rare Breed batches.
+At least WT-03RB has a profile that reflects a six-, eight-, and twelve-year old blend.
+It has the honey, spice, and leather reminiscent of an export 12-year Wild Turkey 101 from the same time period (mid/late 2000s).
+It also displays a fair amount of vanilla and toffee that I’d associate with a six/eight-year Wild Turkey 101, as well as a similar mouthfeel.

-The only thing I really don’t like about this Rare Breed batch is a sharp bitterness – primarily on the palate.
-Going back to the nose, it’s more clove-like in nature and non-offensive.
-When tasting, however, the bitter note really makes itself known and becomes somewhat distracting.
-While it certainly doesn’t ruin the whiskey, the bitterness does create a notable imbalance.
-All in all, this is an enjoyable barrel proof Wild Turkey bourbon if purchased at retail price (definitely nothing to pay a premium for).
+As for the negatives, the only thing I find less appealing about this Rare Breed batch is a sharp bitterness – primarily on the palate.
+Going back to the nose, it’s more clove-like in nature – inviting even.
+When tasting, however, the bitterness really makes itself known and becomes somewhat distracting.
+While it certainly doesn’t ruin the whiskey, it creates notable imbalance.

 Rating: 3.5/5 🦃